cpmores/DataDesign_FinalProject/README.md

 # DataDesign_FinalProject

-Tips: We mainly use branch dev, make sure it correct before sending your code to main branch, which is used as the final version.
+Tips: We mainly use branch dev, make sure it is correct before sending your code to main branch, which is used as the final version.